 The Matrix: a starter kit for developing HPSG grammars.

 The English Resource Grammar (ERG): a large-scale HPSG of English.

 The JACY grammar: a broad-coverage HPSG implementation for Japanese.

-The Modern Greek Resource Grammar: a medium-size grammar at this point (August 2005).
+The Modern Greek Resource Grammar: a medium-size grammar of Greek.

 Projects which have made extensive use of the LKB include: